Anton Mauve: Life and work

 In 1872, Mauve settled in The Hague where he became a leading member of the Hague School of painters and one of the founders of the Hollandsche Teekenmaatschappij in 1876, as well as playing a leading role in the development of the Pulchri Studio, The Hague's most influential art society at the time.
 In November 1874 he married Ariëtte (Jet) Carbentus (1856–1894), and together they had a son, Anton (1876–1962), who also became a painter.

 In the last two years of his life, Mauve settled in the village of Laren in the region surrounding Hilversum called the Gooi area.
 The group of painters who settled there, including Jozef Israëls and Albert Neuhuys, came to be known collectively as the Larense School and the region around the Gooi was dubbed 'Mauve land' as far afield as the United States.
-Mauve will have influenced many other painters one of whom was the Scottish painter, Robert McGregor (1847–1922).
+Mauve influenced many other painters one of whom was the Scottish painter, Robert McGregor (1847–1922).

 Mauve died suddenly in Arnhem on 5 February 1888.